tchoi8/handmadecomputer/RAMcity/readme.md

 ![](https://farm4.staticflickr.com/3872/14630594145_edc4ca6e67_o.jpg =600x)

-Our lot has a single gated lane, acting both as entrance and exit for the cars.
+Our lot has a single gated lane for cars, acting both as entrance and exit.
 The gate can either be closed or open to let a car pass.
-Ensuring only one car travels through at a time, we have a timing system consisting of a clock – same as we used in the finite-state machine – and a queue for cars coming and going.

-When accepting a new car we also need to tell them where to park, big display tells incoming cars the next available space.
+To ensure only one car travels through at a time, we have a timing system consisting of a clock – same as we used in the finite-state machine – and a queue for cars coming and going.
+When accepting a new car we want to need to tell them where to park, which we do with a big numbered display.
+If we want to read the saved data we can simply look at the state of the parking spaces.

-On a circuit board, we can construct a complete a 8-bit random access memory by combining the clock, mux, demux and flip-flop.
+The RAM we can construct on a circuit board is quite similar, here I made 8-bit random access memory by combining the clock, mux, demux and flip-flop.
 There, data can be written and read asynchronously, which means the data can be kept independent of the clock cycle.

 ![](https://farm1.staticflickr.com/655/20889869441_19e63ce7cb_o.jpg)